Conformal prediction with local weights: randomization enables local guarantees: Experiments

 Given feature values $X_1,\dots,X_{n+1}$, we recall the weights

 These weights appear in the calculation of the weighted quantile for both baseLCP and calLCP.
-To understand how the $w_i$'s relate to effective sample size, let's consider the simple case where $H$ is a box kernel and each $X$ is likely to pick $k$ many neighbors out of a sample of size $n$ with this kernel: then for each $i$, we have (approximately) $k$ many $w_i$'s with value (approximately) $1/k$, and the rest zero.
+To understand how the $w_i$'s relate to effective sample size, let us consider the simple case where $H$ is a box kernel and each $X$ is likely to pick $k$ many neighbours out of a sample of size $n$ with this kernel: then for each $i$, we have (approximately) $k$ many $w_i$'s with value (approximately) $1/k$, and the rest zero.
 In this setting, for each $i$ we have $\sum_i w_i^2 \approx 1/k$.
 Equivalently, we can write

 Now, the terms in this expression are random, but for large $n$ we can approximate this calculation by

 where the expected values are taken with respect to $X,X'\stackrel{\textnormal{iid}}{\sim}P_X$.
 This then motivates the following definition of effective sample size: